7 Simple Fixes for Leggy Seedlings: How to Help Your Plants Grow Stronger

 If uncorrected, the condition can weaken their stems, stunt their growth, or make them defenseless against pests and diseases.
 They’re a little more challenging to harden off, and are less likely to withstand wind and rain once they’re in the ground.

-The good news is, leggy seedlings can usually be fixed before it’s too late.
+The good news is, leggy seedlings can usually be saved before it’s too late.
 I’ve transplanted hundreds of tall, floppy seedlings with success, most of which went on to recover and have normal, productive yields.
-And certain types of leggy seedlings (such as tomatoes and tomatillos) can be saved if you catch the problem early enough.
+And certain types of leggy seedlings (such as tomatoes and tomatillos) can actually benefit from their long, lanky stems if you transplant them correctly.

 Leggy brassica seedlings

-This is a double whammy for your seedlings since being bogged down in the seed starting mix, where it’s moist and warm, can make them more susceptible to damping off disease.
+It’s a double whammy for seedlings that do this because being bogged down in the seed starting mix—where it’s moist and warm—can also make them more susceptible to damping off disease.

 Overly high temperatures, such as those maintained over a heating mat or under a humidity (germination) dome, can lead to a rapid growth spurt in seedlings.